predigame/assets/README.md

 keydown('space', partial(p.jump,arc=[5,5,5,5,5,5,5,5,5]))
 ```
 How do you combine them?
 How do you register different types of jumps to different keyboard keys?

+#### The Annoying Bee [HARD]

+Try adding in a Bee actor that follows Porter around.
+The Bee doesn't have to attack, but should fly around Porter.
+**HINT:** You'll need to use something like the `monitor` function to check and move the Bee.